 SpeakIn Releases the Top Ten Trending Speakers for the Month of November - Dr. Subramanian Swamy Leads the List

--SpeakIn, Asia's finest network of speakers and thought leaders, releases the November issue of the Top 10 trending speakers of the month

--The list is a monthly feature showcasing the men and women who are influencing the thoughts and actions of the nation

-NEW DELHI, Dec.
-9, 2019 /PRNewswire/ -- In a bid to disrupt the expert network industry, SpeakIn seeks to make knowledge accessible across the world by matching expert advisers with those seeking their insights.
-On the release of the November issue, Deepshikha Kumar, Founder and Managing Partner of SpeakIn, says, "As the end of yet another amazing year approaches, knowledge sharing has become even more critical to connect and collaborate for an organisation or society as a whole.
+In a bid to disrupt the expert network industry, SpeakIn seeks to make knowledge accessible across the world by matching expert advisers with those seeking their insights.
+On the release of the November issue, "nofollow" >Deepshikha Kumar, Founder and Managing Partner of SpeakIn, says, "As the end of yet another amazing year approaches, knowledge sharing has become even more critical to connect and collaborate for an organisation or society as a whole.
 SpeakIn with its experts willing to partner and share their learnings helps to effectively create such a culture.
 We will continue this spirit with even more fervour in 2020."

 1. Dr. Subramanian Swamy